anukhairnar30/Innomatics-Research-Labs/README.md

 # Innomatics-Research-Labs
-This is the code for technical round hackathon of Innomatics Research Labs .
+This repository contains all the code of Innomatics Research Lab Feb Internship.
+It contains the code from the starting hackathon round till the completion of all the tasks assigined during the internship.